Family Friendly Policies

 National Business Group on Health:

-Investing in Maternal and Child Health: An Employer's Toolkit (HTML)
+- Investing in Maternal and Child Health Benefits: An Employer Cost-Savings Calculator (PDF)

 High-Quality Child Care

 Choosing child care is a stressful and very personal decision based on a family’s unique needs.
 The task of choosing the right high-quality child care can cause stress for the employee as they look for just the right place to leave their child during the day.
 Offering support as an employee goes through this process can help ease the burden the employee is carrying as they return to work, and helps solidify for the employee that their employer understands that they are leaving their child to be in the workplace.
 The Choosing Childcare Brochure is available through the Community Child Care Council of Sonoma County (4Cs) and is available for download in English and Spanish at https://www.sonoma4cs.org/parents/choosing-child-care/.
 Additionally, 4Cs is able to provide the following resources:

 - Discuss (in English or Spanish) particular concerns or questions of the family regarding child care and other resources (M – F, 9am – 3pm)

 - Offer a free customized list of licensed providers and/or child care centers/preschools which can be matched according to area, hours, and the age of the child

 - Provide information and application for subsidized child care/preschools

 - Offer a Dependent Care Flexible Spending Account

 Additionally, 4Cs staff can come to the employer's facilities and do a short workshop (e.g. at lunch time) for staff on choosing child care for a modest fee.
 Customized referrals would also be available for the employees at this workshop.